Summer Challenge July 8 – 26, 2019

 Information for the First Day

-For reference, here is the information for the first day of Summer Challenge 2018.
+Before classes begin, we will send you all of the information you need for the first day of Summer Challenge.
+You will receive a copy of your class syllabus, a welcome letter from the teacher, a family handbook, and a campus map.
 Information for the first day of the 2019 session will be emailed in the second half of June.

 If you have any questions, feel free to email us at firstname.lastname@example.org or call the Robinson Center at 206-543-4160